 HON.
-GHIEL “OYING” G. ROSALES is a second-term City Councilor of Naga City presently serving as chairperson of the committees on Laws, Ordinances, and Reorganization; Environment and Energy; and Manpower, Livelihood and Cooperatives Development.
+GHIEL “OYING” G. ROSALES is a third-term City Councilor of Naga City presently serving as chairperson of the committees on Laws and Ordinances; Rules and Privileges; and Cooperatives Development.

 POLITICS AND ADVOCACY